TheNoob27/starboard-guide/tutorials/multiple-starboards.md

 {% endhint %}

 {% hint style="success" %}
-You should have multiple starboards now, one for a group a channels, one for another group, etc.
+You should have multiple starboards now, one for a group of channels, one for another group, etc.
 {% endhint %}